AdobeDocs/learning-manager.en/help/migrated/accessibility-captivate-prime.md

 1. Semantic structure to the learner role pages including heading, list markup, descriptive titles etc are provided.
 1. Support for browser zoom up to 200% without loss of content or functionality is maintained through-out the learner role.
 1. Colour contrast for text and non-text elements is maintained on learner role.
 For a better experience use the [Vivid](https://helpx.adobe.com/in/captivate-prime/administrators/feature-summary/themes.html) theme.
-1. Support of W3C’s WAI ARIA design patterns to maintain consistency and industry best practices.
+1. Support of W3C's WAI ARIA design patterns to maintain consistency and industry best practices.

 For more information, see:

 * [Accessibility Conformance Report for a learner](https://www.adobe.com/accessibility/compliance/adobe-captivate-prime-web-2019-learner-portal-acr.html)
 * [Accessibility Conformance Report for all roles](https://www.adobe.com/accessibility/compliance/adobe-captivate-prime-web-2019-acr.html)

-# Learning Manager Top workflows (Learner role) {#captivateprimetopworkflowslearnerrole}
+## Learning Manager Top workflows (Learner role) {#captivateprimetopworkflowslearnerrole}

-Let’s look at how Accessibility features help you to navigate through some key features for learners in Learning Manager.
+Let's look at how Accessibility features help you to navigate through some key features for learners in Learning Manager.

 Use the `kbd Tab`key to navigate through the elements on the page.
 Use the `kbd Shift + Tab` key to reverse the direction of navigation.
 Keyboard focus is indicated by a blue outline displayed around an element.
 A screen reader should read out the text of the element in focus.

 ## Search for a training in Learning Manager {#searchforatrainingincaptivateprime}

-1. Use these cues to navigate and reach the Search box in the upper right of the home page.&nbsp;
+1. Use these cues to navigate and reach the Search box in the upper right of the home page.
 1. Type text using the keyboard.
 Search results will appear.
-1. Use the keyboard `kbd Up/Down` arrows to navigate through the results or hit `kbd ENTER`to see all results.&nbsp;
+1. Use the keyboard `kbd Up/Down` arrows to navigate through the results or hit `kbd ENTER`to see all results.

-1. Once the training is identified, hit `kbd ENTER`to navigate to the training page.&nbsp;
+1. Once the training is identified, hit `kbd ENTER`to navigate to the training page.

 ## Consume a training in Adobe Learning Manager {#consumeatraininginadobecaptivateprime}

 1. Once a training is identified, use `kbd Tab`or `kbd Shift + Tab` to navigate to the Enroll/Start button.
-Button status depends on your enrollment status for that training.&nbsp;
+Button status depends on your enrollment status for that training.

 1. Hit `kbd ENTER`to start the training.
-1. Following are the controls which appear irrespective of the content type:&nbsp;
+1. Following are the controls which appear irrespective of the content type:

    * Table of contents
    * Notes